Region of Murcia: Beaches and golf

 The Costa Cálida has 250 km of beaches, from El Mojón, in the north near Alicante, to Águilas, in southwest Murcia near Almería.

 One of the major destinations of Murcia is the Mar Menor or Small Sea, located on the Mediterranean.
 It is the largest natural lake in Spain and the largest salty lagoon in Europe.
 It is separated from the Mediterranean by a 22 km long narrow sandy strip known as La Manga del Mar Menor or simply La Manga.
+La Manga del Mar Menor is a sandy barrier resting on a discontinuous lithological substrate shaped by the presence of tidal inlets (golas).
+The sandy substrate was deposited during the Quaternary, overlying Palaeozoic schists, volcanic rocks and Miocene sandstones.
 It is probably the most developed and overcrowded holiday area of Murcia, despite being declared one of the Specially Protected Areas of Mediterranean Importance (SPAMI) by the United Nations.

 Mar Menor's muds are famous for their therapeutic properties.
 Apart from Mar Menor, the Murcian coast from Cartagena to the frontier with Andalusia alternates between wild and unspoilt rocky areas, large sandy beaches, and the towns of Mazarrón and Águilas.

 The needs of tourism have forced the area to add all kinds of facilities and services.
 A construction boom resulted in a huge number of estates, including the controversial holiday resorts of Polaris World, second residences, and numerous malls.

 Thanks to the orography and climate of the region, these lands are suitable for golf courses, a fact that has been very controversial because of the need for water, which Murcia lacks, being a very dry region.

 Other services include adventure tourism companies, tourist routes, guided visits, yacht facilities, nautical excursions, and sports federations.

 Golf, and in particular golf tourism, has become important to the economy and draws visitors from around the world, particularly the United States, United Kingdom, Scandinavia, and Germany.
 Unlike other parts of Europe, especially northern Europe, the weather in high season can almost be guaranteed to be dry and sunny.
 This has led to the creation of specialist golf holidays to bring in visitors from April to June and September to November, especially.
 Unlike in other parts of the country, golf courses are quieter in July and August due to the extreme heat.